HE-Arc-ODI/19p-tp2-githubflow-tp2m/README.md

 <img src="images/heading-after.png" width="500" height="auto" alt="git workflow workshop heading with css style">

-You decide that one of you **(Programmer 1) will resolve issue number 1** while the other person **(Programmer 2) will resolve issue number 2**.
+You decide that one of you **(Programmer A) will resolve issue number 1** while the other person **(Programmer B) will resolve issue number 2**.
 When you begin working on your weekly projects, you will always be pairing.
-So programmer 1 represents "pair 1" and programmer 2 represents "pair 2".
+So programmer A represents "pair 1" and programmer B represents "pair 2".

 **Note: Only one line in the `index.html` file needs to be modified.**

 <!-- ***********************************************************-->
-## Step 1 - Programmer 2 clones the repo
+## Step 1 - The two programmers have to pull the branch Master

-1. Make sure both teammates have a cloned, so you each have a local version on your own computer
+1. You both have to pull the branch Master so that you have all the files up-to-date.

     ```sh
-    $ git clone 'PASTE THE URL OF YOUR REPOSITORY HERE'
+    $ git checkout master
+    $ git pull origin master
     ```